 Update: The other day, I was given the sad news that Ros Guerrero lost her battle with cancer.
 My heart goes out to her and her family.
 She was such a bright and kind soul — I will miss her deeply.

 Ros Guerrero was a busy mom raising her special needs daughter when she was looking for a way to spruce up her daughter's tired, plain eyeglasses and make it a fun accessory her daughter could get excited about.

 Read on to see how she was able to take this idea and turn it into a thriving at-home business.

 Tell us a little bit about Ficklets and how you got started.

-Ficklets is a product I invented, inspired by my 15-year-old special needs daughter Gem, who has worn glasses since she was 6 years old.
+Ficklets is a product I invented, inspired by my 15-year-old special needs daughter, Gem, who has worn glasses since she was six years old.
 Ficklets is a patented interchangeable charm hugger for eyeglasses, designed to adorn eyeglass frames with a fun, fresh twist to help children feel more comfortable in their glasses.

-I call Ficklets my “couch potato” idea because my “a-ha” moment came to me while I was literally sitting on the couch watching one of my favorite business shows, The Big Idea, when Gem walked in the room and the only thing I could see was her glasses while she stood behind the breakfast counter.
-You can learn more about how I went from concept to market here: http://royguerrero.wixsite.com/newsite
+I call Ficklets my “couch potato” idea because my “a-ha” moment came to me while I was literally sitting on the couch watching one of my favorite business shows, The Big Idea, when Gem walked into the room.
+The only thing I could see was her glasses while she stood behind the breakfast counter.
+You can learn more about how I went from concept to market here.

 What did you do before launching Ficklets?